 You will also notice a few other features which are locked behind the “plus” section of the app such as challenges, these could be a great way of keeping fasting entertaining so if you’re struggling with motivation this may be the way to go for you.

-How does fasting help me?
+How does intermittent fasting work with Zero?

 At less than £70 a year if you’re serious about fasting or want to try the one-week free trial I’d suggest this as it can be frustrating when certain sections of the app don’t work because they are locked behind that pay wall.

 The free version itself does everything you could want from a fasting app, you are able to accurately track your fasting time, so time until next meal and time that your fasts should start.
 Also your progress as your journey continues with fasting.